-The general aim of this Unit is to develop routine skills of using information to compare and/or contrast and develop a basic knowledge and understanding of aspects of people and society.
-Learners will use these skills and draw on their basic knowledge and understanding of a topic or issue in an inter-disciplinary way, from the perspective of at least two of the social subject/social science disciplines.
+The general aim of this Unit is to develop straightforward skills in order to compare and contrast information and develop a straightforward knowledge and understanding of aspects of people and society.
+Learners will use these skills and draw on their straightforward knowledge and understanding of a topic or issue in an inter-disciplinary way, from the perspective of at least two of the social subject/social science disciplines.